salem-naser/Learn-Crew/extract_pdf/README.md

 ## What This Project Does

 This CrewAI system automates the complete workflow of:
-1. **Extracting** text and data from PDF documents
+1. **Extracting** text and data from PDF documents (including medication records)
 2. **Structuring** the data into JSON format that matches your API schema
+3. **Enriching** incomplete medication data using FDA openFDA API
-3. **Validating** the JSON against the schema to ensure correctness
+4. **Validating** the JSON against the schema to ensure correctness
-4. **Posting** the validated data to your API endpoint
+5. **Posting** the validated data to your API endpoint

-Perfect for processing documents containing user information and user history data that need to be submitted to backend systems.
+Perfect for processing documents containing user information, user history data, and medication records that need to be submitted to backend systems.

 ## Installation